 1. Religion and Spirituality

-Sharing religious and spiritual values with your partner is important.
-Research shows that couples who engage in shared religious and spiritual practices tend to experience greater satisfaction in their marriage, have less conflict, and have higher levels of teamwork.
+Discussing religious and spiritual values with your partner is important.
+Research shows that couples who engage in shared religious and spiritual practices tend to experience higher marital satisfaction, have less conflict, and have higher levels of teamwork.
 Conversely, couples that don't actively practice faith together are at a higher risk for marital problems and divorce.
-Talk to your partner about values and beliefs and how you both envision those being part of your life as a couple.
+Discussing your core values and beliefs with your partner is essential for building a strong foundation in your relationship.
+Initiate open conversations about your personal values and beliefs and how you both envision incorporating them into your shared life.
+This dialogue fosters mutual understanding and alignment, contributing to a harmonious partnership.

 2. Finances

 Financial matters play a significant role in the overall sense of stability in a relationship.
 Open communication about money helps establish a shared understanding and approach to financial management.
-It's important for couples to be transparent about their current debt and plans to pay off debt.
-Couples should aim to understand each other’s financial habits, views on spending, and attitudes toward debt.
-Additionally, addressing topics such as the process of making significant purchases, setting individual spending limits, and outlining the monthly budget are important for a harmonious financial relationship.
+It's important for couples to be transparent about their current debt and plans to pay them off.
+Understanding each other's financial habits, views on spending, and attitudes toward debt can prevent misunderstandings and conflicts.
+Addressing topics such as the process of making significant purchases, setting individual spending limits, and outlining the monthly budget are important for maintaining a harmonious financial relationship.
+Studies indicate that couples who engage in open financial discussions and share financial responsibilities tend to experience greater satisfaction in their marriage, have less conflict, and exhibit higher levels of teamwork.
+Initiating conversations about financial values and expectations can help align your financial goals and create a deeper connection.

 3. Boundaries

-Personal mental, emotional, and physical boundaries are important because they define and protect us.
+Personal mental, emotional, and physical boundaries are important because they define who we are and keep us safe.
 It is just as important to have clear and agreed upon boundaries for your relationship.
-Boundaries in a relationship help clarify what is your responsibility and what is not.
-For example, you are responsible for your own emotions, behaviors, and wants, not your partner.
+These limits show what you’re responsible for—like your own feelings, actions, and needs—rather than leaving that up to your partner.
+They also communicate what you see as acceptable and unacceptable.

 4. Expectations

-When discussing expectations with your partner, try to be as specific as possible.
-During premarital counseling sessions, I often hear one partner say, "I expect you to show me that you love me."
-While showing love is a good thing, what exactly does that look like?
-How will your partner know if they are meeting that expectation?
-If you say, "I expect you to kiss me good-bye before you leave every morning," your partner will know exactly what you want and how to fulfill it.
-When discussing expectations, make sure your expectations are reasonable and be willing to hear and meet the expectations of your partner.
+When talking about what you expect from each other, be as detailed as you can.
+In premarital counseling, I often hear someone say, "I expect you to show me that you love me."
+But that’s too vague — what does showing love actually look like?
+How will your partner know they’re meeting that expectation?
+Instead, try saying something like, "I expect you to kiss me goodbye every morning before you leave."
+This way, your partner knows exactly what you want.
+Always make sure your expectations are realistic, and be ready to listen to and meet your partner’s expectations as well.

 Getting married is the beginning of an amazing journey.
-Engaging in thoughtful conversations beforehand is the key to a resilient and harmonious partnership.
-From values and beliefs to finances, setting boundaries to sharing dreams, these discussions lay the groundwork for understanding, compromise, and shared goals.
+Having open, honest conversations beforehand is key to building a resilient and harmonious partnership.
+Whether you're discussing values, beliefs, finances, boundaries, or your dreams, these talks create the foundation for understanding, compromise, and shared goals.

-As you navigate these conversations with your partner, remember that it's not just about reaching agreements; it's about deepening your connection, building trust, and fostering a solid foundation for a lifetime of love and companionship.
-May your premarital dialogues pave the way for a marriage that thrives on open communication, mutual respect, and enduring happiness.
+As you work through these discussions together, remember it's not just about reaching agreements — it's about deepening your bond, building trust, and creating a solid base for a lifetime of love and companionship.
+Let your premarital conversations lead you to a marriage filled with open communication, mutual respect, and lasting happiness.